-Koi Pond Design – Location Is Everything
+Koi Pond Design – Choosing The right Location

 Armed with a few simple tools, a bit of elbow grease, and a good solid koi pond design you can build an awesome koi pond.
 Building a koi pond might look complicated and complex but if you break it down into simple steps and develop a good pond design it’s really pretty easy.
 Don’t let the so-called experts scare you or confuse you because building a pond can be a very rewarding experience.